chromice/ae/README.md

 $shaky->save();
 ```

-In order to retrieve several records from the database, you would make a regular query, but instead of calling `aeDatabase::result()` method, you should call `aeDatabaseTable::many()` method with the name of the table class as the first argument:
+In order to retrieve several records from the database, you would make a regular query, but instead of calling `\ae\Database::result()` method, you should call `\ae\DatabaseTable::many()` method with the name of the table class as the first argument:

 ```php
 $authors = ae::database()